-- Physician practice guidelines and published guidance from regulatory agencies recommend that patients with indwelling filters undergo routine follow-up.
+Physician practice guidelines and published guidance from regulatory agencies recommend that patients with indwelling filters undergo routine follow-up.
 The risks/benefits of filter retrieval should be considered for each patient during follow-up.
-Refer to the "REFERENCES" section of the Instructions for Use for citations that include recommendations related to filter follow-up and retrieval. - Once protection from PE is no longer necessary. filter retrieval should be considered.
-Filter retrieval should be attempted when feasible and clinically indicated Filter retrieval is a natient-specific clinically complex decision: the decision to remove a filter should be based on each patient's individual risk/benefit profile (e.g., a patient's continued need for protection from PE compared to their experience with and (or) ongoing risk of experiencing filter-related complications).
-For all retrievable IVC filters, retrieval becomes more challenging with time, and this is commonly due to encapsulation of the filter legs or hook (in a tilted filter) by tissue ingrowth.
-Please refer to the "CLINICAL STUDIES" section of the Instructions for Use for further information on filter retrieval from published clinical literature. - The filter is designed to be retrieved with the Günther Tulip Vena Cava Filter Retrieval Set.
-It may also be retrieved with the CloverSnare\ Vascular Retriever.
+Refer to the "REFERENCES" section of the Instructions for Use for citations that include recommendations related to filter follow-up and retrieval.

+- Once protection from PE is no longer necessary, filter retrieval should be considered.
+Filter retrieval should be attempted when feasible and clinically indicated.
+Filter retrieval is a patient-specific, clinically complex decision; the decision to remove a filter should be based on each patient's individual risk/benefit profile (e.g., a patient's continued need for protection from PE compared to their experience with and (or) ongoing risk of experiencing filter-related complications).
+For all retrievable IVC filters, retrieval becomes more challenging with time, and this is commonly due to encapsulation of the filter legs or hook (in a tilted filter) by tissue ingrowth. - Available retrieval data from a prospective, multicenter study demonstrate that the device can be safely retrieved (refer to Lyon et al. (2009) in the "REFERENCES" section of the Instructions for Use).
+These data for the Cook Celect Filter suggest that in similar patient populations the probability of successfully retrieving a Cook Celect Platinum Filter is greater than 90.0% up to 52 weeks post placement. - The filter is designed to be retrieved with the Günther Tulip[®] Vena Cava Filter Retrieval Set.
+It may also be retrieved with the CloverSnare[®] Vascular Retriever.
 Cook has not performed testing to evaluate the safety or effectiveness of filter retrieval using other retrieval systems or techniques. - For filter retrieval, the right jugular vein is usually preferred due to its straighter route to the vena cava. - The published clinical literature includes descriptions of alternative techniques for filter retrieval; use of these techniques varies according to physician experience, patient anatomy, and filter position.
 The safety or effectiveness of these alternative retrieval techniques has not been established.
 The "REFERENCES" section of the Instructions for Use includes citations that describe alternative retrieval techniques; this information is provided as reference.